Sustainability & Health: Making Change Happen

 The Almond Board of California is committed to providing a safe and stable supply of almonds by supporting California’s community of more than 6,800 almond growers and their use of sustainable* agricultural practices that respect the environment, are economically viable, and protect their local communities.
-The California Almond community has invested more than $60 million to build a foundation of research on environmental, production, and other issues to continually evolve best practices and support almond sustainability.
+The California Almond community has invested nearly $70 million to build a foundation of research on environmental, production, and other issues to continually evolve best practices and support almond sustainability.

 At Barilla, people and the planet have been at the center of our way of doing business for 140 years.
 We do it by trying to improve every day, from the field to the table.
 It starts with sustainable agriculture: working side-by-side with farmers carefully choosing raw materials, to make sure that they are good, high quality, and produced in ways that respect the people and the environment.
 We also source locally in the countries in which we produce: 80 percent of durum wheat and 100 percent of tomatoes, rye, and flour.We only choose suppliers that share our animal welfare values, with 80 percent of our eggs coming from cage-free chickens.
 We are committed to reducing our environmental impact: In the past five years we have reduced CO2 emissions by 23 percent and water consumption by 19 percent, and we intend to keep improving each year.
 For more information about Barilla’s sustainability efforts around the world, visit barillacfn.com/en/